mbl-cli/DspaceTools/README.md

 Running tests
 -------------

-Look at content of {.travis.yml}[https://github.com/mbl-cli/DspaceTools/blob/master/.travis.yml] in the project directory.
+Look at the content of [.travis.yml][7] in the project directory.
 It is used by continuous integration server to create tests environment.

 Install
 -------

-* add ruby lirbraries needed for the project
+add ruby lirbraries needed for the project

     gem install bundle
     bundle